Super-Santa/EssentialAddons/README.md

 * Required options: `ops`,`false`,`true`
 * Categories: `ESSENTIAL`, `COMMAND`, `CREATIVE`
 * Additional notes:
-  * It will always teleport you to 0,0 in said dimension
+  * It will teleport you to specified location, unless unspecified in which case it will teleport you to 0,0

 ## commandEnderChest
 Opens your enderchest